 Q&A with Elsa

-Elsa Hou is the Senior Director of Marketing at Activehours in Palo Alto, CA. Her holistic approach to mobile marketing and focus on retaining valuable app users for the long haul has helped Elsa successfully quickly grow and monetize multiple mobile apps over the course of her career.
+Elsa Hou was formerly Senior Director of Marketing at Activehours in Palo Alto, CA. Her holistic approach to mobile marketing and focus on retaining valuable app users for the long haul has helped Elsa successfully quickly grow and monetize multiple mobile apps over the course of her career.

 How did you get into mobile marketing?

 I previously worked in ad tech focusing on desktop display advertising.
 As the industry transitioned to mobile, I saw an opportunity to advance my career and get in at the forefront of the movement and made the switch from desktop to mobile marketing.

 What do you like most about mobile marketing?

 I like how innovative mobile marketing is.
 There are a seemingly endless number of ad formats and placements to experiment with.
 The ecosystem is evolving rapidly so there are constantly new things to learn and try out.
 I enjoy the challenge of staying on top of the latest and greatest ways to grow mobile apps.

 What is the biggest mistake you’ve made as a mobile marketer?

 My biggest mistake is getting comfortable with my current marketing programs.
 Even if my campaigns are performing well, there’s always opportunity to push the envelope and do better.
 In this fast-moving industry there’s no room for complacency!

 What does it take to succeed in mobile marketing?